Steellow/calendary/README.md

 Since nobody has that big monitor it needs to be scaled down using `transform: scale()`.
 The scale factor gets calculated from your window size, check [`calculateScaleFactor()`](./src/components/canvas.svelte).

+`aspect-ratio` doesn't work in this case since we need to scale font sizes inside the div.

 ## Coventions

 - In the code date related numbers start from 1, not 0